-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year an estimated 76,100 adults (43,890 men and 32,210 women) in the United States will be diagnosed with invasive melanoma, which is melanoma that extends deep into the skin.
-It is estimated that 9,710 deaths (6,470 men and 3,240 women) from melanoma will occur this year.
+This year an estimated 73,870 adults (42,670 men and 31,200 women) in the United States will be diagnosed with invasive melanoma, which is melanoma that extends deep into the skin.
+It is estimated that 9,940 deaths (6,640 men and 3,300 women) from melanoma will occur this year.

-Overall survival depends upon thickness of the primary melanoma, whether lymph nodes (small, bean-shaped organs that help fight infection) are involved, and whether there is spread of melanoma to distant sites.
+Overall survival depends upon thickness of the primary melanoma, whether lymph nodes, the small, bean-shaped organs that help fight infection, are involved, and whether there is spread of melanoma to distant sites.
 For early-stage melanoma that is only located near where it started, the five-year survival rate is 98%.
-The five-year survival rates for melanoma that has spread to the nearby lymph nodes or to other parts of the body are 62% and 16% respectively.
+The five-year survival rates for melanoma that has spread to the nearby lymph nodes or to other parts of the body are 63% and 16% respectively.
 However, survival rates vary depending on a number of factors.
 These factors are explained in detail in the Diagnosis and Stages sections.

 Also, it is important to know that these statistics are based on data from 14 to 30 years ago and do not reflect the effects of newer treatments for metastatic melanoma (see the Treatment Options section).
 It is not possible to tell a person how long he or she will live with melanoma.
-Because the survival statistics are measured in five-year intervals, they may not represent recent advances made in the treatment or diagnosis of this cancer.
+Because the survival statistics are measured in multi-year intervals, they may not represent recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2015.